bogzbonny/yeehaw/docs/_DUMP.md

 ##[2211-2200] - Priority Panic
 AFFECTED FILES: ParentPanes.rs, HorizontalPanes.rs, VerticalPanes.rs

-- create parameter whereby at the start of the CUI the multipanes can determine their logic for dealing with 2 evs registered at the same priority. default could be just send to the first one. second would be panicking if two were registered as the same
+- create parameter whereby at the start of the TUI the multipanes can determine their logic for dealing with 2 evs registered at the same priority. default could be just send to the first one. second would be panicking if two were registered as the same